Debiasing Algorithm through Model Adaptation: Debiasing Algorithm through Model Adaptation

 Morover, \dama{} significantly mitigates bias in \stereos{} and \wb{}.
 In the latter task, general accuracy decreases, presumably due to the weakening of the stereotypical cue contributing to correct predictions in numerous test examples.

 Our observations confirm that MLP layers contain stereotypical correlations responsible for multiple manifestations of bias.
-In contrast to \dama{}, MEMIT has a minor effect on bias measures.
-We think it is because it is aimed to alter information specific to key-value pairs selected for intervention.
-Therefore, the intervention performed on the training set of professions does not generalize to unseen professions or other types s of gender bias.

-In Table~\ref{tab:main-downstream}, we observe that the algorithm causes a slight deterioration in general language modeling measured by perplexity on Wikipedia texts.
+Furthermore, we observe in Table~\ref{tab:main-downstream} that the algorithm causes a slight deterioration in general language modeling measured by perplexity on Wikipedia texts.
 It has a minor reflection in performance for downstream tasks.
 The altered model achieves a slightly lower score, yet differences are statistically significant only for one task (ARC-E).
 Therefore, we can conclude that \dama{} does not impact the model's ability in question-answering tasks.

+\paragraph{Baselines} In contrast to \dama{}, MEMIT has a minor effect on bias measures.
+We think it is because it is aimed to alter information specific to key-value pairs selected for intervention.
+Therefore, the intervention performed on the training set of professions does not generalize to unseen professions or other types s of gender bias.
+LoRA manifests stronger debiasing properties, coming close to the results of \dama{} in multiple bias metrics, and performs better in StereoSet $ss$ and $ICAT$.
+Nevertheless, fine-tuning significantly deteriorates perplexity and the performance in language understanding tasks.

 \paragraph{Choice of Layers and Dimensionality} In Figure~\ref{fig:dama_results_7B}, we observe that the choice of the number of layers for debiasing and the dimensionality of projection affect both parameters.
 Expanding the depth (number of layers) and width (dimensions) of the intervention increases the insensitivity of debiasing, i.e., decreases $a_s$ and $b$ coefficients and negatively impacts perplexity.
 Interestingly, we observe a negative impact on both measured aspects when applying \dama{} on the two last layers of the models.
 As noted in Section~\ref{sec:tracing}, the MLPs in those layers tend to counter bias in the original model.